Clever/sentry-node/README.md

 - `'logged'`: emitted when an error or message is successfully logged to Sentry
 - `'error'`: emitted when an error occurs within the Sentry client and an error or message fails to be logged to Sentry
+- `'warning'`:
-- `'warning'`: emitted when a value of the incorrect type is passed as err or logger
+    * emitted when a value of the incorrect type is passed as err or logger
+    * emitted when a HTTP 429 (burst rate limiting) is returned from Sentry API

 ```javascript
 sentry.on('logged', function(){